vmeta777/tlgame/_articles/archived/Writing with Exocore Syntax.md

 ## Graphviz

 For more complex data representation, [Graphviz](https://graphviz.org/) can be used in conjunction with the Exocore.
-Read more about Graphviz syntax [here](https://graphviz.org/documentation/), and find a demonstration of the way it is used with the Exocore [[The Exocore Workflow|here]].
+Read more about Graphviz syntax [here](https://graphviz.org/documentation/), and find a demonstration of the way it is used with the Exocore [[The Development of Timeline Game|here]].

 ## Sidenotes and Footnotes: